Rags 'n Riches

 Invigorated by what I've learned, I want to design more betting games.
 But I should know better.
 The way I explained it to a friend who was interested in marketing Pilatch was, “Devoted Poker players aren't really Pilatch’s target audience.
 They have too much invested in Poker.
 It would be like convincing a Chess champion to learn Go.”

-Despite that, I have a nifty tool that vomits percentages at my whims.
+Despite that, I have a nifty tool that spits out percentages at my whims.
 So expect me to use it.
 It helped me decide on best four cards of seven in One-Eyed Draw, giving the biggest spread between hand frequencies.

 Now everyone can tinker like Ethan does.
 I have made the probability spewing game simulator and hand evaluator available for public use.